Laws Centennial Wheat Batch 4

-Our whiskeys typically achieve one or both of the highest standards in American whiskey: straight and Bottled in Bond (link to BiB Blog Post).
-In most cases, “Straight” means that the whiskey has been stored in charred new oak containers for 2 years or more and is made from no less than 51% of any one type of grain.
-Like straight bourbon or straight rye whiskeys which have to be at least 51% corn or 51% rye respectively, wheat whiskey must be no less than 51% wheat.
+Our whiskeys typically achieve one or both of the highest standards in American whiskey: straight and Bottled in Bond.
+In most cases, “Straight” means that the whiskey has been stored in charred new oak containers for 2 years or more and is made from no less than 51% of any one grain type.
+Like straight bourbon or straight rye whiskeys – which have to be at least 51% corn or 51% rye respectively – wheat whiskey must be no less than 51% wheat.

-With this release of Centennial Wheat, we go one step further than the straight criteria to meet and exceed the requirements of Bottled in Bond.
-These standards state that the whiskey must be at least 4 years old, be aged in a federally bonded warehouse, made in one distilling season by one distillery, and be bottled at exactly 100 proof (50% ABV)
+With this release of Centennial Wheat, Laws goes one step further than the straight criteria to meet and exceed the requirements of Bottled in Bond.
+These standards state that the whiskey must be at least four years old, be aged in a federally bonded warehouse, made in one distilling season by one distillery, and be bottled at exactly 100 proof (50% ABV).

 Colorado Wheat: A Range of Flavors and Varieties

 Did you know that Colorado is a notable wheat producer?
 Colorado produces significant quantities of wheat and consistently ranks in the top 10 states in order of volume production.
-Colorado even has distinctive wheat growing regions, spanning from the eastern plains to the western mountains growing in all areas of the state including 40 of Colorado’s 64 counties.
+Colorado even has distinctive wheat growing regions, spanning from the eastern plains to the western mountains and encompassing 40 of Colorado’s 64 counties.

 Protein, however, can be a double-edged sword when making whiskey.
 Protein is where much of a grain’s flavor originates, but a high amount of protein in the wheat grain can lead to overt and harsh grassy notes, which can be undesirable.
 For this reason and others, we use a soft spring wheat for its typically lower protein content.